Edit on GitHub

 Parking

-Parking is the fourth mission of TurtleBot3 AutoRace 2020.
-TurtleBot3 must detect the parking sign, and park at an empty parking spot.
+Parking is the fourth mission in TurtleBot3 AutoRace 2020.
+The TurtleBot3 must detect the parking sign, and park in an empty parking spot.

 How to Run Parking Mission